chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 As Dave Astels said: "Test where the risk is."

-Don't write tests for everything when you're just figuring out the feature.
-Don't test UI directly - UI tests takes tooo long to run and the maintenance is almost never worth it.
+I don't write tests for everything when I'm just figuring out the feature.
+I rarely test UI directly.
+UI tests take too long to run and the maintenance is almost never worth it.

 ## Write code in conversation